 Vietnam and Cambodia’s development goals in the Srepok river basin are several and the costs by disaster events are high for both countries.
 Nevertheless, the lack of consistent and coherent data, does not allow policy makers to set adaptation plan to climate change.
 Therefore, we aim to provide climate and hydrological data and information through the flooding and droughts model that can be projected into the future, helping decision-makers in sustainable development and disaster resilience.

 Decision support to client

 The analysis is expected to reveal information on how the frequency of floods/droughts have happened and will increase/decrease in the future.
-The clients, Mekong River Commission (MRC) and local functional departments, who are decision-makers, could base their decision on these results to apply appropriate measures and prepare adaptation and mitigation plans in the near future.
-If the results could provide an approximation of the future reality, MRC and local functional departments would be able to avoid huge economic losses and minimise impacts on local people.
+The clients are local functional departments, especially Mekong River Commission (MRC) and Vietnamese Disaster Management Center (DMC), who are decision-makers.
+They could base their decisions on these results to apply appropriate measures and prepare adaptation, and mitigation plans in the near future.
+If the results could provide an approximation of the future reality, MRC and DMC would be able to avoid huge economic losses and minimize impacts on local people.

 Temporal and spatial scale

 The Srepok River basin in Vietnam and Cambodia and its sub-basins (86) will be explored.
 To facilitate both near future and far future assessments, we will provide the indicators for different time ranges; normally, absolute values are given for a reference period (e.g. 1971-2000) and the expected future changes for different 30-year periods, such as early century (2011-2040), mid-century (2041-2070) and end-century (2071-2100).